 The primary focus of the Emergency Medical Technician is to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
 Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
 The Emergency Medical Technician is a link from the scene to the emergency health care system.
 (From the National EMS Scope of Practice Model)

-This course is designed to train individuals to become emergency medical personnel.
-Topics covered include patient assessment, basic life support techniques, CPR and AED, Oxygen administration, patient trauma care, etc. Upon successful completion, it is recommended that the student participate in written certification examinations administered by the North Carolina Office of Emergency Medical Services.
-Class hours: 184.
-Field internship hours: 16.
+This course is designed to train individuals to become Emergency Medical Technicians.
+Topics covered include patient assessment, basic life support techniques, CPR and AED, Oxygen administration, patient trauma care, etc. Upon successful completion, students are eligible to participate in state certification examinations administered by the North Carolina Office of Emergency Medical Services.

-Entry requirements: Must be a high school graduate or possess a GED and have a tenth grade reading level.
-All students are required to take a reading assessment.
-Medical records including childhood vaccinations, tuberculosis testing, and Hepatitis B vaccine or declination will be required within the first month of class.
-Medical records including childhood vaccinations, tuberculosis testing, Hepatitis B vaccine, Varicella, and Influenza are required.
+C) Medical records including childhood vaccinations, tuberculosis testing, and Hepatitis B vaccine or declination will be required within the first month of class.

 Emergency Service Personnel, if you have never applied to Stanly Community College, please do so here.